 That's it!
 That's all there is!
 Well… not really… but by now, you should have a decent understanding and know where to start!

-The Event Sourcing pattern has a lot of good parts.
-However, there are some bad ones as well.
-If you think you need Event Sourcing — please read on.
+The Event Sourcing pattern has many good parts and some bad ones.
+If you think you need Event Sourcing , please read on.

-Most of the developers are not familiar enough with the Event Sourcing concept.
-Having to explain Event Sourcing to less experienced colleagues takes much time.
+Most developers are not familiar enough with the Event Sourcing concept.
+Explaining Event Sourcing to less experienced colleagues takes a lot of time.
 Moreover, explaining only Event Sourcing is usually not enough.
-DDD, CQRS, and the eventual consistency model often go hand-in-hand with Event Sourcing.
+DDD, CQRS, and the eventual consistency model model often go hand in hand with Event Sourcing.
 It's a very steep learning curve!

 Most of the domains are not that complex.
 There, I said it.
 Event sourcing, on the other hand, is very complex.
-You have to consider snapshotting algorithms, not being able to change the data in the database in case there's an urgent production issue, handling event schema changes, and that's just the tip of the iceberg.
-Using Event Sourcing for a simple CRUD-based application is like using a chainsaw instead of a butter knife to make a sandwich — they both cut things, but one of them is a bit of an overkill.
+You have to consider snapshotting algorithms, being unable to change the data in the database in case there's an urgent production issue, handling event schema changes, and that's just the tip of the iceberg.
+Using Event Sourcing for a simple CRUD-based application is like using a chainsaw instead of a butter knife to make a sandwich — they both cut things, but one is a bit overkill.
 I will let you decide which one.

-As it turns out, Event Sourcing isn't as straightforward as it might seem at first sight.
-However, I find that some of the questions about Event Sourcing are asked more frequently than others.
+Event Sourcing isn't as straightforward as it might seem at first.
+However, I find that some questions about it are asked more frequently than others.

-If done well, Event Sourcing doesn't hurt the performance.
-It's often quite the opposite since Event Sourcing usually comes together with the CQRS pattern, which solves many performance issues.
+If done well, Event Sourcing doesn't hurt performance.
+In fact, it's often quite the opposite since Event Sourcing usually comes together with the CQRS pattern, which solves many performance issues.
 Of course, there are cases where aggregates tend to have long and complex lifetimes (having many events), making the querying part very slow, but that's solvable with snapshots.

 What's the difference between domain and integrational events?

 People often split events into two categories — integration and domain, especially when working with microservices-based architecture.
 These categories are very similar since both events are state change notifications.
-However, the reasoning behind them is different.
+However, their reasoning is different.
 Integration events notify other services about the state changes inside your service.
 Therefore, they rarely change and might contain additional information that domain events don't.
 Domain events notify aggregates inside your domain boundaries (and restore the state in Event Sourcing).
-Therefore, they can be changed easier and have only a minimal amount of relevant information.
+Therefore, they can be changed more easily and have only minimal relevant information.

 What data stores can I use to implement an event store?